Key takeaways

 BEP in revenue = Fixed costs ÷ Contribution margin ratio

-Example, fixed costs ₹5,00,000 monthly, selling price ₹500, variable cost ₹300.
-Contribution per unit ₹200, margin ratio 40%, BEP units 2,500, BEP revenue ₹12,50,000.
-Use these to price, set monthly targets, prune unprofitable products, and plan runway.
+Example: fixed costs ₹5,00,000 monthly, selling price ₹500, variable cost ₹300.
+Contribution per unit is ₹200.
+Margin ratio is 40%.
+BEP is 2,500 units.
+BEP revenue is ₹12,50,000.

 Essential Components of a Break Even Analysis Dashboard India

-• Use a cost revenue line chart, the intersection shows BEP.
+- Use a cost revenue line chart.
+The intersection shows BEP.

 Each widget should deliver clear value:

-Setting Up Your Data Structure with Zoho Books and Tally
+Setting Up Your Data Structure with Tally

-Your data quality determines dashboard accuracy.
-Most Indian SMEs use Zoho Books or Tally, structure sales with product, quantity, net price after discounts, and GST separately.
-Tag costs as fixed or variable immediately, note drivers like per unit, percentage of sales, or per shipment.
+Structure sales data with product name, quantity, net price after discounts, and GST recorded separately.
+Tag costs as fixed or variable immediately.
+Note cost drivers like per unit, percentage of sales, or per shipment.

-Map SKUs to product categories, link customers to segments, connect vendors to cost types, assign general ledger codes, this mapping enables meaningful contribution analysis tools later.
+Map SKUs to product categories.
+Link customers to segments.
+Connect vendors to cost types.
+Assign general ledger codes.
+This mapping enables meaningful contribution analysis tools later.

-Building Your Dashboard Step by Step
+Building Your Break Even Dashboard Step by Step

 Step 1: Data Extraction and Preparation